CHEVROfr/BLUEWRITE/README.md

 # Getting Started

-BLWRT (BLUEWRITE) is a web application for taking notes created with Node.js and Docker
+BLWRT (BLUEWRITE) is a web application for taking notes created with Node.js and MongoDb

 # Prerequisites

-To launch BLWRT, you will need Docker and docker-compose installed on your machine.
+To launch BLWRT, you will need nodejs, npm and mongodb.
 You will also need, optionally, a name server.
 You can use [chevro.fr](https://chevro.fr).
+You need a mongodb instance for store your notes.
+Put th connection string in config.json

 Edit the configuration file config.json.
 Here is the example for blwrt.com:

     {
         "domain": "https://blwrt.com",
-        "dbRootPassword": "xxx",
-        "dbUserPassword": "xxx",
+        "port": "80",
+        "mongodbString": "mongodb://blwrt:xxx@localhost:27017/BLWRT",
         "nameServerDomain": "https://chevro.fr",
         "nameServerApiHost": "https://api.chevro.fr",
         "nameServerApiKey": "xxx"
     }

+If you run with Docker, port have to be 80.

 # Deployment

-Create (or re-create) the database with:

-    bash install_bdd.sh

-If the command fail, you can try run it a second time.

-## BACKUPS

-### Import

-For import a backup, put the json files in `db/backups`

-### Export

-    docker exec bluewrite_db mongoexport --db BLWRT --collection notes --out /backups/notes.json --username username --password password docker exec bluewrite_db mongoexport --db BLWRT --collection books --out /backups/books.json --username username --password password

-The files will be available INSIDE the *bluewrite_db* container, in /backups

-## Start server

-    docker-compose.yml up --build -d
+    npm instal
+    npm start

 # Authors